 Long term strategy, short term tactics, both or neither?

-in the advanced game to buy the two
+There are a lot of compelling reasons in the advanced game to buy the two lower dice over the dragon up top |

 However in the advanced game, you actually have more room to do some clever dice pool building quickly with the two buy rule.
 It's not uncommon at all to purchase two cheaper creatures, or a creature and a spell that complement each other.
 I've repeatedly seen strategies that revolve around purchasing numerous smaller creatures win over people who just purchase the most expensive die they can.
 There is also more long term watchfulness with respect to your dice pool.
 You need to make sure that you are constantly buying new creatures to replace the ones you score.
 Otherwise you burn out, and find yourself needing to rebuild your dice pool nearly from scratch!